hoangvvo/next-connect/README.md

 <details>
 <summary>Middleware wrapper</summary>

 Express middleware is not built around promises but callbacks.
 This prevents it from playing well in the `next-connect` model.
-Understanding the way express middleware works, which is by calling the `next(err?)`, we can build a wrapper like the below:
+Understanding the way express middleware works, we can build a wrapper like the below:

 ```js
 import someExpressMiddleware from "some-express-middleware";